Pogodno

-Pogodno is a municipal neighbourhood of the city of Szczecin, Poland, within the West district.
-It is mostly a low-rise housing estate with detached houses.
-The neighbourhood has an area of 4.2 km^{2}, and in 2018, was inhabited by 24 000 people, making it the most populous neighbourhood of the city.
+Pogodno (/pl/; German until 1947: Neu-Westend /de/) is an administrative neighbourhood forming a subdivision of the West district in the city of Szczecin, Poland.
+It is predominantly a low-rise residential area with detached and semi-detached houses.
+It also includes the housing estate of Osiedle Somiesiery with the mid-rise apartment buildings.
+Pogodno has an area of 4.19 km^{2} (1.62 sq mi), and in 2025, was inhabited by 21,530 people, making it the second most populous neighbourhood of the city.
+The neighbourhood features the Florian Krygier Municipal Stadium, the home field of the Pogoń Szczecin association football team, and faculty buildings of several universities.
+In the 19th century, the complex of military barracks was constructed in the western portion of the modern neighbourhood.
 The area begun being developed in 1890 as a suburb, and was incorporated into Szczecin in 1910.